-Stress places immense demands on employees' physical and mental health and well-being, impacting their behaviour, performance and relationships with colleagues.
-It's a major cause of long-term absence from work, and knowing how to manage the many different signs of stress is key to managing people effectively.
-Employers should conduct risk assessments and manage workplace activities to reduce the likelihood of stress developing.
+Stress can place immense demands on employees' physical and mental health and affect their behaviour, performance and relationships with colleagues.
+It's a major cause of long-term absence from work, and knowing how to manage the factors that can cause work-related stress is key to managing people effectively.
+Employers should take a systematic approach to identifying the risks of stress, for example by conducting stress risk assessments.

 This factsheet defines stress and draws the distinction between stress and pressure.
 It offers information on UK employers' duties under health and safety law and concludes with guidance on how to deal with stress at work, providing information on prevention, early intervention and stress policies.